 Lydia Fong, PhD student - Zoology

 Entering grad school has meant a lot of big changes and having participated in the Wellness Initiative activities has really helped me keep myself grounded.
 This group has already done a lot of things for me and I want to give back in the best way that I can.

 Board game and movie night coordinator

-I joined this committee because I struggled through undergrad and wanted to create positive action so that everyone in grad school could have resources to mental wellness.
+I joined this committee because I struggled through undergrad regarding mental health and wanted to create positive action so that everyone in grad school could have resources to mental wellness.
 Also I love fish and art and fun stuff!

 Ellen Nikelski, MSc student - Zoology

 Being part of a fun and understanding community has been crucial to managing my own anxieties and doubts during grad school.
 As part of the Wellness Initiative, it is my goal to expand our community to reach everyone in the Zoology and Botany departments and ensure all graduate students feel valued and supported during their academic journey.